arkency/posts/posts/2023-04-28-few-static-analysis-tricks-to-bulletproof-your-application.md

 # Few static analysis tricks to bulletproof your application

+Static analysis is the process of examining code without executing it to identify potential issues and improve its quality.
+By employing valuable static analysis techniques, you can enhance your application's robustness and reliability.
+In this article, I discuss three practical techniques that can help you prevent and resolve issues in your codebase.

 ## Badly named tests

 Recently, while tracking down unused code in our client's application,